magento/magento2-functional-testing-framework/docs/extending.md

 <div class="bs-callout-warning" markdown="1">
 <br>
-Note: The extended test will be skipped if the parent test is not defined or is skipped.
+Note: The extended test will be skipped if the parent test is skipped.
 </div>

 ## Extending tests